Your Cart is Empty.

 Week 4: Deepen Your Knowledge of Your Stocks

 By now, you’re comfortable paper trading, generating cash flow with puts, and earning more with covered calls.
 The final week is about building confidence in your stock picks by deepening your knowledge.
-You don’t need a fancy research team (though Theta Trading has one in-house to analyze companies).
 You can start your own simple research process to ensure you’re targeting high-quality companies.

 Step 1: Expand Your “Hands-On” Research